awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-fastexport-rsql.md

 The *FastExport job script conversion assessment report* provides information about converting the FastExport commands and SQL statements from your FastExport scripts to a format compatible with Amazon Redshift RSQL\.
 The assessment report includes action items for FastExport commands and SQL statements that AWS SCT can't convert\.

-**To create a script conversion assessment report for a Terdata FastExport job**
+**To create a script conversion assessment report for a Teradata FastExport job**

 1. Expand the **FastExport** node under **Scripts** in the left panel\.